Oral Cancer : Mouth, Throat and Neck Cancers

 - Gum cancer

 - Tongue cancer

 - Cancer affecting the inside portion of the cheeks

 Some different risk factors for mouth cancer exist.
-These risk factors can increase a person's chance of mouth cancer and include:
+Risk factors that can increase a person's chance of getting mouth cancer include:

 - Heavy alcohol use

 - Gastroesophageal reflux disease (GERD)

 - Excessive sun exposure to the person's lips